samuelsurulere/samuelsurulere/README.md

 ### Hi there, my name is **Samuel** 👋!
 It is a delight to have you visiting.

 I transitioned to Data Science from a solid background in Applied Mathematics.
-During my learning process, I developed strong interests in data-driven solutions.
 I have been working as a Machine Learning Engineer with DataGap Analytics but made the final decision to fully transition into Data Science after landing in Canada in 2023.
+During my intermediate experience and learning on the job, I developed strong interests in data-driven solutions.
 Given that a Canadian degree/certificate would make employers trust the competencies of professional immigrants, I decided to attend the Lighthouse Labs bootcamp.
 After that, I landed a role at Pixeltree Inc.

 #### Data Science journey so far...